-Our District has experienced educators on staff who can work with you on developing instruction in many agricultural and environmental topics, including outdoor education and schoolyard learning.
+Our District has experienced educators on staff who can work with you on developing instruction in many agricultural and environmental topics, including outdoor education and schoolyard projects.
 WCSW also has print resources for teachers, please inquire.
-We have carefully selected some excellent learning resources we have listed here.
-If you have teaching resources you’d like to share here, please contact us!
+Listed below are some excellent teacher resources we have selected.
+If you have teaching resources you’d like to share on this web page, please let us know.

 Local Environmental Education Programs